-VIOLENCE AGAINST WOMEN AND REAUTHORIZATION ACT OF 2022 (VAWA) VIOLENCE AGAINST WOMEN AND THE JUSTICE DEPARTMENT REAUTHORIZATION ACT (VAWA)
+VIOLENCE AGAINST WOMEN AND REAUTHORIZATION ACT OF 2022 (VAWA)

-The Burbank Housing Authority will comply with the reauthorized and amended Violence Against Women and the Justice Department Reauthorization Act of 2022 .13 (VAWA).
-Walk Walk Which protects family members who are victims individuals who are survivors of domestic violence, dating violence, sexual assault, and or stalking, regardless of sex, sexual orientation, or gender identity from being evicted or terminated from housing assistance based on acts of such violence against them.
+The Burbank Housing Authority will comply with the reauthorized and amended Violence Against Women Reauthorization Act of 2022 (VAWA).
+VAWA protects individuals who are survivors of domestic violence, dating violence, sexual assault, and stalking, regardless of sex, sexual orientation, or gender identity from being evicted or terminated from housing assistance based on acts of such violence against them.
 Victims will need to complete any of the HUD forms that would best apply to their situation under current law, signed and submitted by the family along with written certification from a knowledgeable professional.
 Finally, staff will follow HUD rules and regulations when an applicant, resident, or tenant requests admission or continued residency as a result of being a self-petitioner under VAWA (non-citizen victims) and will have on file an Emergency Transfer Plan as required by HUD.
 HUD's Offices of Fair Housing and Equal Opportunity and General Counsel will enforce VAWA 2022 using existing Fair Housing Act complaint process.
 The BHA will continue to comply as regulations and policies are issued and implemented by HUD.